henrik42/solo/README.md

 tool for that.

 Leiningen [1] is an extendable task executor with dependency resolution.
-We want to use it to setup a project (_scafolding_), to build, run and test the code.
+We want to use it to setup a project ("scafolding"), to build, run and test the code.
 Finally we use it to package, release and deploy our application.